 Online resources like Earth911 are great starting points when looking for old computer disposal options in your area.

-Your local uBreakiFix® by Asurion or Asurion Tech Repair & Solutions™ store is also a great place to drop off old computers and other electronics to be recycled.
-We partner with a Samsung-authorized recycling partner to ensure that all devices are properly refurbished or processed.
+Participating uBreakiFix® by Asurion stores also accept old computers and other electronics to be recycled.
+We partner with Samsung to ensure that all devices are properly recycled.

-Many electronics stores like Staples and Best Buy will recycle old computers for you, but you should call your local location to ensure that they are currently accepting drop-offs.
-It is also a good idea to check with the recycling program about the computer's battery.
-Some programs require the removal of the battery prior to drop-off; otherwise, they will not accept it.
+Many electronics stores like Staples and Best Buy will recycle old computers for you, but you should call your local location to ensure that they are accepting drop-offs.
+It's also a good idea to check with the recycling program about the computer's battery.
+Some programs require the removal of the battery prior to drop-off; otherwise, they won't accept it.